scalabl3/userflow/02-impl/ideas/cmd-git.md

-lets do a comprehensive add/commit, you can combine them together, but you can't have newlines in the command.
+Lets do a comprehensive add/commit from root folder of project.
+You can combine git commands together, but you can't have newlines in the command.

 1. `git add .`
 2. git commmit with a very detailed message